NeptuneMagicSauce/CatPi/README.md

   handle control-c: also close relay but on control-c: do not print stack trace, it's user-initiated SIGINT
 - halt on nan and inf
+- problem: the screen is too bright in the night test screen saver shuts off screen: can it be waken up with a touch? yes can we control the screen brigthness in-app? yes